What to Expect if You're Traveling Over Labor Day Weekend

 No matter where you're heading this Labor Day, there are some things you should prepare for before you take to the skies.

-FAA Labor Day travel forecast
+FAA Labor Day Forecast

 No matter which day you're heading out or returning home for Labor Day weekend, give yourself plenty of time to get to the airport.
 It's better to have more time at your gate – or relaxing in an airport lounge – than risk missing your flight and ruining your trip.

 Airport security checkpoints inevitably get backed up during busy travel periods – and having TSA PreCheck or CLEAR isn't always a guarantee for a speedy trip through security.
 To be safe, add at least 30 to 45 minutes to your typical airport routine.
-And if you have to fly on one of the busier travel days, arrive two hours or maybe even two and a half hours before your flight – or more ahead of a big international flight.
+And if you have to fly on one of the busier travel days, arrive two hours or maybe even two and a half hours before your flight – maybe even more ahead of a big international flight.

 Travel with Only a Carry-on Bag